gadget-framework/gadget2/docs/userguide.md

     http://github.com/hafro/gadget

-The most recent version of Gadget will be available as a zip file from this from this site (select “Clone or download”).
+The most recent version of Gadget will be available as a zip file from this from this site (select \"Clone or download\").
 As a guide, the current version of Gadget is 2.2.00, so the file to be downloaded is gadget2.2.00.tar.gz.